uliw/esbmtk/docs/manual/manual.rst

 The model geometry is then parsed to build a suitable equation system.

-2.1.3 Defining the model geometry and initial conditions
+2.1.2 Defining the model geometry and initial conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the first step, one needs to define a model object that describes fundamental model parameters.
-The following code first loads the various esbmtk classes that will help with model construction and then define the model object.
-Note that units are automatically translated into model units.
-While convenient, there are some important caveats:
+The following code first loads the following esbmtk classes that will help with model construction:

-Internally, the model uses 'year' as the time unit, mol as the mass unit, and liter as the volume unit.
-You can change this by setting these values to e.g., 'mol' and 'kg', however, some functions assume that their input values are in 'mol/l' rather than mol/m\*\*3 or 'kg/s'.
-Ideally, this would be caught by ESBMTK, but at present, this is not guaranteed.
-So your mileage may vary if you fiddle with these settings.
-Note: Using mol/kg e.g., for seawater, will be discussed below.
+- :py:class:`esbmtk.esbmtk.Model()`

+- :py:class:`esbmtk.esbmtk.Reservoir()`

+- :py:class:`esbmtk.connections.Connection()` class

+- :py:class:`esbmtk.esbmtk.Source()` class

+- :py:class:`esbmtk.esbmtk.Sink()` class

+- and ``Q_`` which belongs to the pint library.

 .. code:: ipython